 Bumble Berry Farms has been in operation since 1969.

 The farm offers fresh fruit usually 7 days a week.
 Check the website or call before heading out in case they are sold out for the day.
+The strawberry season opened June 3 and rhubarb is ready too!

 Frozen berry sales run from October – May.